-Agriculture is the back bone of the Indian Economy.
-Nearly two- third of the agriculture land in the country is rain-fed and almost 20 per cent of the India's total land area is perennially drought prone.
-Agriculture sector faces several risks viz. financial, personal, production related risks.
-Farmers are highly dependence on monsoon rainfalls.
+-Agriculture is the backbone of the Indian Economy.
+Nearly wo-thirds of the agricultural two third of the agriculture land in the country is rain-fed and almost 20 per cent of the India's total land area is perennially drought-drought-prone.
+The agriculture Agriculture sector faces several risks viz. financial, personal, and production-related production related risks.
+Farmers are highly dependent highly dependence-on monsoon rainfalls.
 Agriculture in India is proverbially called a "Gamble on the Monsoon".
 In fact, the Socio-Economic and Caste Census 2011 have confirmed that 75 per cent of all rural households make less than Rs 5,000 per month.
-Agricultural production and farm incomes in India are frequently affected by natural disasters, susceptibility of agriculture to these disasters is compounded by the outbreak of epidemics and manmade disasters such as fire, sale of spurious seeds.
-One of the populistic game changer is insurance schemes brought out by government of India is Pradhan Mantri Fasal Bima Yojana (PMFBY) which not only provides insurance coverage to farmers against natural calamities and pests, but also encourages them to adopt innovative modern agricultural practices.
+Agricultural production and farm incomes in India are frequently affected by natural disasters, susceptibility of agriculture to these disasters is compounded by the outbreak of epidemics and manmade disasters such as fire, and the sale of spurious seeds.
+One of the populistic game-game-changer insurance schemes brought out by the government of India is Pradhan Mantri Fasal Bima Yojana (PMFBY) which not only provides insurance coverage to farmers against natural calamities and pests, but also encourages them to adopt innovative modern agricultural practices.